ConsoleMage/inventory-management-system/README.md

 ### 2. Control Structures (if...else/switch)

-If-else was used to validate data provided from user input.
+if...else was used to validate data provided from user input.

-Switch case was used to direct the flow of the application.
+switch case was used to direct the flow of the application.

 ### 3. Control Structures (while/foreach)